 - Don’t provide inaccurate or misleading information, including the wrong product category, out-of-context words, etc.

 - Put search terms in the most logical order

 - Don’t include statements that are temporarily true (ex.
 “New”, “on sale”)

 - Abbreviations, alternate names, key characters (for books, etc.) can be included

 Those come into play once we get to filling the product detail page.

 - 5 bullet points that highlight the most important product features

 - A detailed description of the product

-It goes without saying that your title is one of the most important pieces of your product listing – if not the most.
+It goes without saying that your title is one of the most important pieces of Amazon listing optimization – if not the most.

 To get the most out of it, incorporate as many keywords as possible to better your chances of showing up in search results.